ralucah/ZooFence/README.md

 ZooFence is a research prototype for consistent service partitioning.
 This project contains part of the source code we use for our SRDS [paper](https://drive.google.com/file/d/0BwFkGepvBDQobnJ2WWtDVjNXUlE) describing our principled approach.

-This tutorial has been tested on `Ubuntu 12.04`.
+This tutorial has been tested on `Ubuntu 14.04`.

 # Dependencies #
-* JDK 7
+* JDK 7 or JDK 8
 * ZooKeeper 3.4.5

 # How to run the code #
 We recommend that you set up a new project from existing sources in your favourite IDE (e.g., [Eclipse](http://stackoverflow.com/questions/2636201/how-to-create-a-project-from-existing-source-in-eclipse-and-then-find-it)).

 # Configuration #
-`resources/zkpartitioned.config` contains a sample configuration file.
+`zkpartitioned.config` contains a sample configuration file.

 The required configuration parameters are: